-An RA or Delegated Third Party is responsible for identifying and authenticating Applicants for Certificates, as well as providing requests for revocation, re-key, re-issuance and renewal of Certificates.
-TrustFactory CAs may act as a Registration Authority for Certificates they issue.
+A Registration Authority (RA) or Delegated Third Party is responsible for identifying and authenticating Applicants for Certificates, as well as providing requests for revocation, re-key, re-issuance and renewal of Certificates to the CA. TrustFactory and subordinate CAs may act as a Registration Authority for Certificates they issue.
+Domain Validations cannot be delegated to a third party and is only validated by the RA of the Issuer CA

-Third party entities who are approved by the TrustFactory PA and who enter into an RA Agreement with TrustFactory may operate as an RA or Delegated Third Party.
-The RA must comply with all the requirements of this CP, and CPS of the Issuing CA, and the terms of their RA Agreement.
+Third party entities who are approved by the TrustFactory Policy Authority (PA) and who enter into an RA Agreement with TrustFactory may operate as an RA or Delegated Third Party.
+The RA must comply with all the requirements of this CP, and the CPS of the Issuing CA, and the terms of their RA Agreement.
 The RA must meet the qualification requirements of Section 5.3.1 and document retention requirements of Section 5.5.2.
-RA's may implement more restrictive vetting practices based on their business needs.
+RAs may implement more stringent vetting practices based on their business needs.